monsoonmaelstrom/book2/book2.md

 “It’s fine, sis.”

 It is not fine.
 Least fine is the fact that except for this last bit, I’d do it all again, because Davy was right.
-The only thing I would have changed, retrospectively, would have been to slit her throat before she ever woke up.
+The only thing I would change, retrospectively, would be to slit her throat before she ever woke up.
 It is so fucking far from fine it’s laughable.
 I resist the urge though, because I’m pretty sure the last thing everyone else needs is to see me standing here, covered in Lisette’s blood, laughing.
 Fuck.

 I open my eyes back up.
 Davy is still talking to Liam.
 I have no idea what he’s saying, and I can’t quite make myself care right now.